 Discord auth provider

 At this time, Arcade does not offer a default Discord Auth Provider.
-To use Discord auth, you must create a custom Auth Provider with your own Discord OAuth 2.0 credentials.
+To use Discord auth, you must create a custom Auth Provider with your own Discord OAuth 2.0 credentials as described below.

 The Discord auth provider enables tools and agents to call the Discord API on behalf of a user.
 Behind the scenes, the Arcade Engine and the Discord auth provider seamlessly manage Discord OAuth 2.0 authorization for your users.